KevorkSulahian/agentic-llm-for-better-results/README.md

 uv sync --no-dev
 ```

-To add or remove packages simply use `uv add <package>` or `uv remove <package>`.
+To add or remove packages, simply use `uv add <package>` or `uv remove <package>`.

-To activate the virtual environment use the following command:
+Activate the virtual environment with the following command:

 ```bash
 source .venv/bin/activate  # macOS or Linux